 Plenty of career advice articles have been written about how important it is to tailor your resume for each application.
 Your chances of being called in for an interview greatly increase if you pay special attention to the language an employer uses in their job ad and try to work some of those keywords into your resume.
 If you have written and organized your resume correctly—including a 3–5 sentence summary paragraph and core competencies section highlighting your skills and technical expertise—it should only take you a few minutes to revise those critical areas of the resume.

-One way to streamline this process and enhance your job search time management is by using a tool to evaluate your resume against the skills and qualifications mentioned in a particular job posting. iHire offers a resource called iScore that measures how closely your resume matches the job ad and provides a list of keywords to add to the resume.
+One way to streamline this process and enhance your job search time management is by using a tool to evaluate your resume against the skills and qualifications mentioned in a particular job posting. iHire offers a resource called iScore Resume Match that measures how closely your resume matches the job ad and provides a list of keywords to add to the resume.
 Also, if you used your iHire portfolio to create your resume, you can optimize the document with the click of a button.

 Networking is a critical aspect of any successful job search, and managing your personal brand and reputation is equally important.
 One way to do this is simply being active on social media and participating within industry groups.